andersjanmyr/functional_javascript/higher_order_functions/02_higher.md

 !SLIDE execute
 # filter

-    @@@ javascript
+    @@@ javaScript
     // Arguments, an array to iterate over,
-    // an predicate to apply to each item
+    // a predicate to apply to each item
     // returns a new array with the
     // items that evaluated to true
     function filter(array, predicate) {